 Medis5 | Sweden

 We noticed that the expression “critical thinking“ was a bit too abstract and difficult for many participants.
-To make it more understandable, we formulated questions like “What can be better?“ in specific situations.
+To make it more comprehendible, we formulated questions like “What can be better?“ in specific situations.

 It was clear that many people do not have the habit of formulating their opinion.
 Some get a bit stressed when they are asked what they think about something.
 Hence, we had to construct concrete situations easy to relate to.
 We did this in playing easy role plays.

 Popular topics were different ways of staff behaving badly towards PWD.
 E g talking to PWD in baby language or directing questions to staff instead of PWD.
-Everyone got the chance to say something critical when staff behaved in different strange ways in the role plays.
-We realized this was a good method for us since we could exaggerate and make behaviours very obvious and funny.
+Everyone got the chance to say something critical when staff behaved in different or strange ways in the role plays.
+We realized this was a good method for us since we could exaggerate to make behaviors very obvious and funny.

 Participants at Medis 5 have been divided into more or less active groups.
 Some participants are writing texts on “Whats makes a good leader“.

-Other will share how their methods in how they work with constructive criticism.
+Others will share their methods in how they work with constructive criticism.

 Kent Sidvall and Lena Hesse will make the initial translations from Swedish to English.

-Hopefully a spill over effect of this project will be a better belief in the self, some tools in formulating criticism and taking up place.
+Hopefully a ripple effect of this project will be a better belief in the self, some tools in formulating criticism and taking up place.